 While CBD oil is widely available online, consumers in select states can purchase over-the-counter CBD at drugstores such as CVS and Walgreens.
-However, these stores are playing it safe initially by only stocking topical products that comply with the FDA’s stringent guidelines.
+However, many stores play it safe by only stocking topical products that comply with the FDA’s stringent guidelines.

 If you live in a more liberal state, you may also find CBD in specialist stores.
 There have even been reports of the cannabinoid being sold at gas stations in some states!
 Whether these products are reliable or not is an entirely different matter, though.

-Remember only to buy CBD from a reputable brand and don’t be sucked in by low prices.
+Remember to buy CBD from a reputable brand and not get sucked in by low prices.
 You get what you pay for in the CBD world, and if the cost of a product seems too good to be true, it probably is.

 Do You Need a Prescription for CBD Oil?
 Final Thoughts

-Although CBD and cannabis-based medicines are becoming more widely available, residents of certain states may still have some difficulty accessing it.
-For example, if you reside in a state with a CBD oil registry, you will need to suffer from one of the listed qualifying conditions and get approval from your doctor.
+Although CBD and cannabis-based medicines are becoming more widely available, residents of certain states may still have some difficulty accessing them.
+For example, if you reside in a state with a CBD oil registry, you will need to have one of the listed qualifying conditions and get approval from your doctor.

-However, the majority of Americans can now enjoy easy access to CBD oil, either online or in retail stores.
+However, most Americans can now enjoy easy access to CBD oil, either online or in retail stores.
 While this news is undoubtedly positive, it does highlight the need for caution when choosing products.
-In a largely unregulated market, some brands offer high-quality CBD, while others fail to make the grade.
+Some brands offer high-quality CBD in a largely unregulated market, while others fail to make the grade.

 Until the FDA relaxes its stance on cannabis-based products, this situation is unlikely to change.
-So, however, you get hold of your CBD, be sure to choose a brand that you can trust.
-Don’t get sucked in by flashy packaging or low prices, but look for a company that is well-established, reliable, and has positive customer reviews.
+So, however you get hold of your CBD, be sure to choose a brand that you can trust.
+Don’t get lured in by flashy packaging or low prices.
+Instead, look for a well-established, reliable company with positive customer reviews.

-Finally, ensure that you are familiar with the CBD rules and regulations in your area.
+Finally, ensure that you are familiar with your area’s CBD rules and regulations.
 There is a lot of misinformation out there, so do your own research and stay on the right side of the law.